Kia Optima Plug-In Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Kia Optima Plug-In Hybrid are $1,602 annually with full coverage.
-Comprehensive costs an estimated $376, collision insurance costs $626, and liability insurance is $420.
-A policy with just liability insurance costs around $494 a year, and coverage for high-risk drivers costs around $3,442.
-Teenage drivers pay the highest rates at up to $5,844 a year.
+U.S. average auto insurance rates for a Kia Optima Plug-In Hybrid are $1,602 annually including full coverage.
+Comprehensive costs an estimated $376 a year, collision insurance costs $626, and liability is $420.
+Liability-only coverage costs around $494 a year, and high-risk coverage costs around $3,442.
+Teens pay the highest rates at up to $5,844 a year.

 Average premium for full coverage: $1,602